hegelai/prompttools/README.md

 There are a few different ways to run an experiment in a notebook.

-The simplest way is to define an experimentation harness and an evaluation function:
+The simplest way is to define an experiment and an evaluation function:

 ```python
 from typing import Dict, List